Resultados de la 33ª jornada y clasificación de la Premier League

-Resultados y clasificación de la PremierLeague después de disputarse los partidos de la jornada 33.
+Resultados y clasificación de la PremierLeague inglesa después de disputarse los partidos de la jornada 33.

 -- Resultados de la 33ª jornada: